Fast projection onto the ordered weighted $\ell_1$ norm ball: A dual semismooth Newton algorithm for solving ( )

 Given $d\in\Re^n$, although the formula of the HS-Jacobian $H\in \cH(d)$ defined in \eqref{eq:gJacobianCH} seems complicated, we show in the following discussion that $H$ in fact enjoys a very simple yet elegant representation which is largely inherited from the special structure of $B$.
 The discussions below are based on \cite[Proposition 6]{Li2018efficiently} and \cite[Section 3.4]{Luo2019Solving}.
 For any given nonempty index set $\Gamma \subseteq \{1,\ldots,n\}$, define the diagonal matrix $\Sigma_{\Gamma}\in \Re^{n \times n}$ by

-We note that $\Sigma_{\Gamma}$ can be partition into $N$ blocks so that the diagonal elements of these submatrices are all identity matrices or zero matrices and any two consecutive blocks are different in their types:
+We note that $\Sigma_{\Gamma}$ can be partitioned into $N$ blocks so that the diagonal elements of these submatrices are all identity matrices or zero matrices and any two consecutive blocks are different in their types:

 where $\Lambda_j \in \{O_{n_i},I_{n_i}\}$, and $\sum_{i=1}^N n_i = n$.
 Let $H = I_n-B_{\Gamma}^T(B_{\Gamma}B_{\Gamma}^T)^{-1}B_{\Gamma}$, i.e., the orthogonal projection onto the null space of $B_{\Gamma}$.
 Then, by some direct calculations, we see that $H$ is a nonnegative block diagonal matrix, i.e.,